 No matter what your situation is like, your SWOT analysis helps you start thinking broadly about it.
 Then, you can pair your SWOT with other approaches to dig deeper into the intricate details.

-To get started on your own analysis, begin outlining it by using a template.
+To get started on your own analysis, begin outlining it by asking the right questions.

 This section, which belongs in the top left section of your matrix, defines the characteristics of your business that give you a leg up on your competition.